edithbird/web-visits/README.md

 To prevent duplicate paths in the merged results, be sure to start with the CMS data, then do a left join on the URL Alias column in the CMS data with the Page Path column in the GA data.
 I think that will provide more accurate results.

+Christine Iyer
-Christine Iyer08:35
+Christine Iyer 7/24/29 08:35
 @Robin McGlauflin Thanks so much for the feedback.
 I'll go back through and see what I come up with.
 I had to do a merge because left_join was not giving results.
 But I'm happy stive to get this exactly right.

-EDIT
+Christine Iyer
-09:03
+Christine Iyer 7/24/29 09:03
 @Robin McGlauflin The left_join worked...I forgot I needed common field to be the first column.
 This is simpler than I thought.
 Thanks.